-As the world has mostly come to a halt around us, runners everywhere are confused and anxious about what direction to take their training.
+As the world continues to be in limbo, runners everywhere are confused and anxious about what direction to take their training.
 With all of this uncertainty, operating without a plan is a recipe for anxiety and loss of motivation.
 Without a goal on the horizon, it may seem difficult for many to put the shoes on and train with a purpose.

 But life will go on, things will stabilize, and we will be able to toe the start line again.
-We may not know exactly when that will be, but stopping your training routine completely is only going to make those feelings worse.
+We may not know exactly when that will be, but putting all hard training on hold is only going to make those feelings worse.
 What we do now does matter and can help us be ready to get back to full racing fitness when this plague settles down.

 Like many coaches, I am trying to keep my fit athletes ready for when the times comes, while also balancing an extended season and maintaining a healthy immune system by not digging too deep.
 I have athletes preparing for spring and summer track and road seasons and we are still optimistic those will happen.